What belongings do you regularly clean? Your clothes? Your car? Household items? What about your shoes?

 Yes they can: Footwear needs fresh air.
 Otherwise, glue and adhesives can dry out, causing them to crumble, fall apart, or lose their purpose.
 The result: heels break down and the inside lining can flake away.
 This is dry rot.
 Storing shoes in airtight plastic boxes – where there’s no fresh air – for long periods of time can cause dry rot and permanent damage to the shoes.

-5. Hand wash your footwear (when applicable)
+5. Hand wash your footwear (where applicable)

 There are some instances where washing your footwear in the washing machine is OK, and in other instances, it’s not.
-Shoes solely made of canvas, nylon, cotton, or polyester sometimes can be machine-washed if they are durable enough to withstand a spin cycle.
-Plus, they won’t be damaged by detergent.
+Shoes solely made of canvas, nylon, cotton, or polyester sometimes can be machine-washed if they are durable enough to withstand a spin cycle and won’t be damaged by detergent.
 Footwear made of leather, suede, rubber, or vinyl is a no-go for the washing machine.
 In any case, you should refer to the care guide for your shoes to determine the best way to clean your shoes.
 If you no longer have the care guide for your shoes, go to the manufacturer’s website.

 Which shoes are machine washable?